-The Contracting Agency has attached a Traffic Control Plan (Contract Plan Sheet 11of 12) for temporary traffic control use on this project.
-All signs required for this project (as shown on the Traffic Control Plan) shall be the Contractors responsibility to furnish, erect, maintain, and remove.
+The Contracting Agency has attached a Temporary Traffic Control Plan in Appendix F for temporary traffic control use on this project.
+All signs required for this project (as shown on the Traffic Control Plan) shall be the Contractors responsibility to furnish, erect, and maintain.
 The Contractor shall adopt the Traffic Control Plan in writing to the Engineer or furnish a new plan.
-The Contractor shall conduct his operations on the roadway in a manner that two-way traffic is maintained at all times, unless otherwise directed by the Engineer.
-The Contractor's operation may require flagger controlled alternating one-way traffic for certain phases of construction (setting concrete units with a crane, etc.).
-If flagger traffic control is necessary, the Contractor shall propose a traffic control plan (MUTCD Standard Plan TA-10 or similar) for review and approval by the Engineer prior to use.
+The Contractor shall conduct his operations on the roadway in a manner that one-way traffic is maintained at all times, unless otherwise directed by the Engineer.

-If determined by the Engineer that additional signing is needed it shall be the Contractor's responsibility to furnish, erect, maintain and remove these additional signs.
-The Contracting Agency shall review and approve the constructed traffic bypass road and signage prior to use, signs may be installed and covered until approval.
+The Contracting Agency has included in the Contract Plans a Detour Plan.
+If determined by the Engineer that additional signing is needed it shall be the Contractors responsibility to furnish, erect, and maintain these additional signs.
+The Contractor shall notify the Contracting Agency 20 working days prior to detour closure for public notice.

-All Class A signs shall be paid for as "Construction Signs Class A" per square foot.
-All other traffic control items shall be included in the "Project Temporary Traffic Control" per lump sum, including Type 3 Barricade (including attached signs), traffic cones, labor, and daily maintaining detour.
+All installation and maintenance of Class A signs shall be paid for as "Construction Signs Class A" per square foot and "Traffic Control Supervisor" per hour.
+All other traffic control items shall be included in the "Other Temporary Traffic Control" per lump sum, including Type 3 Barricade (including attached signs), Type 2 Barricade (including attached signs), labor, and maintaining detour.